rajahaseebfayyaz/The-Hangman/README.md

 ### Credits

 #### Media
-- I made the flow chart using this lucidchart.
+- I made the flow chart using the lucidchart.

 ## Acknowledgments
 - My mentor Malia, as always, helped me throught this project.
 She helped me push this project above and beyond.